Skip To Content

 • Enabling synchronization may increase the feature storage size for the layer.

-• If synchronization is enabled, you can append new features to the hosted feature layer but not update existing features using the Update Data option on the layer's details page.
+• If synchronization is enabled, you can append new features to the hosted feature layer but not update existing features using the Update Data option on the layer's item page.

 • To enable synchronization on a hosted feature layer view, the hosted feature layer it was created from must have synchronization enabled.